 United Healthcare’s short term plan’s outpatient coverage involves 20-30% coinsurance after deductible.
 For individual outpatient doctor visits, patients are limited to $50 per visit.
 For short term coverage, there is a $3,000 policy term maximum per covered person.

 How Can I Pay the Costs Not Covered By My United Healthcare Plan?

-Worrying about covering the costs of addiction treatment is an understandable concern, but it doesn’t have to stop you from getting the help you need.
-Let our treatment specialists match you with the right treatment center for you, and help you understand any costs you may need to take care of on your own.
+Worrying about paying the costs of addiction treatment is an understandable concern, but it doesn’t have to stop you from getting the help you need.
+Let our treatment providers match you with the right treatment center for you, and help you understand any costs you may need to take care of on your own.

 There are many national and local services to help pay for the out-of-pocket expenses you have incurred during recovery.